JonathanWoollett-Light/cogent/README.md

 4. :repeat: Improve defaults.
 5. :repeat: Learn more.

-Pls note that things may not be developed inorder, it is only my estimation.
+Please note that things may not be developed inorder, it is only my estimation.